mikevrind/deployer/README.md

 [![Latest Stable Version](https://poser.pugx.org/mikevrind/deployer/v/stable.svg)](https://packagist.org/packages/mikevrind/deployer)
 [![Total Downloads](https://poser.pugx.org/mikevrind/deployer/downloads.svg)](https://packagist.org/packages/mikevrind/deployer)

-Use this package to automate the deployment process of your Laravel project.
+Use this package to automate the deployment process of your Laravel project that are hosted on Gitlab.
 Just follow the installation instructions.
 Don't forget to check the configuration file for the deployment options!

 ## Installation